israelElad/IMPACT-Data-Leak/README.md

-# IMPACT-Hack
+# IMPACT-Data-Leak
 How I got access to over 35,000 photos of IMPACT applicants and volunteers, including IDs, driving licenses, passports etc.

-So, as i logged in to my IMPACT account and waited for the page to load, I thought i saw a mugshot instead of my profile photo.
+So, as I logged in to my IMPACT account and waited for the page to load, I thought I saw a mugshot instead of my profile photo.
 Weird.
 First thing that popped to mind is that maybe the developer of the website put a temporary profile photo and forgot to delete it, so it was being loaded first and then swapped for the real image of the scholar.
 Just out of curiosity, I went checking the HTML info using the built-in inspection tool in Chrome.